nomemory/andreinc-site/_posts/2021-03-07-cars-and-police-a-spring-boot-application-streaming-using-kafka-and-ksqldb.md

         p.hasPapers = FALSE;
 ```

-Because the following stream is not created through a `JOIN`, but only filter some events from `policeStops`, we don't have to specify any `WITHIN` time interval.
+Because the following stream is not created through a `JOIN`, but only filters some events from `policeStops`, we don't have to specify any `WITHIN` time interval.

 To better understand how everything interacts, let's take look at the following diagram: